History of Desperate Housewives in Timeline

 August 2011: Eighth Season Confirmed as Final Season

 On September 25, 2011, the eighth and final season of Desperate Housewives premiered.
-The main mystery of the season is the death of Gabrielle's stepfather and its cover-up.
+The season's main mystery centers on the cover-up of Gabrielle's stepfather's death at Carlos' hands.

-In 2011, Brenda Strong received a Primetime Emmy Award nomination for Outstanding Voice-Over Performance at the 63rd Primetime Emmy Awards.
-Vanessa L. Williams won an NAACP Image Award for Outstanding Actress in a Comedy Series at the 41st NAACP Image Awards and a Satellite Award for Best Actress in a Supporting Role in a Series, Mini-Series or Motion Picture Made for Television.
+In 2011, Brenda Strong received her first Primetime Emmy Award nomination for Outstanding Voice-Over Performance at the 63rd Primetime Emmy Awards.
+Also in 2011, Vanessa L. Williams won an NAACP Image Award for Outstanding Actress in a Comedy Series at the 41st NAACP Image Awards and a Satellite Award for Best Actress in a Supporting Role in a Series, Mini-Series or Motion Picture Made for Television.

 April 26, 2012: Filming Ends for Desperate Housewives

-On May 13, 2012, Desperate Housewives aired its series finale after eight seasons on ABC, totaling 180 episodes.
+On May 13, 2012, the series finale of Desperate Housewives aired on ABC, concluding the show's eight-season run, totaling 180 episodes.

 In 2012, Brenda Strong and Kathryn Joosten received Primetime Emmy Award nominations again at 64th Primetime Emmy Awards.